Alternate Paladin

 20th-level Oathless Paladin feature

-As a bonus action, you can focus your self-serving power to become a gray shade of the righteous Paladin you could have been, gaining the following benefits for the next minute:
+As a bonus action, you can focus your legendary self-serving power to transform into a gray shade of the righteous Paladin you could have been, gaining the following benefits:

 • You become invisible as if by the greater invisibility spell.